BA Politics and French / Overview

 - Apply through UCAS .

-- Develop the linguistic skills and cultural knowledge to allow you to access and engage fully with political, historical and cultural issues in French.
+- Develop the linguistic skills and cultural knowledge to access and engage fully with political, historical and cultural issues in French.

 - Spend a year in a French-speaking country to consolidate your language learning.